Explore the Comprehensive Cheat Sheet with HTTP Response Codes

 300 Multiple Choices

-This code informs user that resource has been moved and server responds with a list of available alternatives, among which the user can select the most suitable resource.
+This code informs user that a resource has been moved and the server responds with a list of available alternatives, among which the user can select the most suitable resource.

 When can this code be applied?
 Typically, this code can be seen when the server considers that the URL provided by user (in other words, the user’s browser) has an inadequate index, and offers a further choice.
 Usually, this happens when user applies the URL to a directory of not a final level, and server offers them the choice of available files or directories of the subsequent level.

 It is a common user request.
 It means that requests for this resource (as well as all subsequent requests) must be redirected to the specified URL.